vanessa-kang/tp/docs/DeveloperGuide.md

 __Extensions__

 - 1a.
 User did not specify a module code while editing a module.
   - 1a1.
-PlanNUS shows an error message.
+PlanNUS shows a _missing parameter_ error message.
     Use case ends.

 - 1b.
 User enters a module code that is not offered by NUS.
   - 1b1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid module code_ error message.
     Use case ends.
 - 1c.
 User enters a module code that is offered by NUS, but is not currently in the user's academic calendar.
   - 1c1.
-PlanNUS shows an error message.
+PlanNUS shows a _module not in calendar_ error message.
     Use case ends.
 - 3a.
 User chooses a feature that is invalid.
   - 3a1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid feature_ error message.
     Use case ends.
 - 5a.
 User enters an updated value that is invalid.
   - 5a1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid value_ error message.
     Use case ends.